 Called by the context acceptor upon receiving a token from the peer.
-This call is equivalent to the stream-based method except that the token buffers are handled as byte arrays instead of using stream objects.

-This method may return an output token that the application will need to send to the peer for further processing by the init call.
+Upadhyay, et al. Standards Track [Page 56] This method MAY return an output token that the application will need to send to the peer for further processing by the init call.